4 ways EdTech tools can help you prepare your students for standardized tests

 Question Types

-2. Promote higher order thinking — While standardized tests have specific sections dedicated to testing a student’s knowledge in specific curriculum areas, teaching your students to think critically will prepare them to handle any question they come across on a standardized test.
-You can use EdTech tools during your class lessons to promote this higher order thinking by engaging students and creating class discussions.
+2. Promote higher-order thinking — While standardized tests have specific sections dedicated to testing a student’s knowledge in specific curriculum areas, teaching your students to think critically will prepare them to handle any question they come across on a standardized test.
+You can use EdTech tools during your class lessons to promote this higher-order thinking by engaging students and creating class discussions.
 Have your students work together in real-time during class to create a Google Slides presentation around your lesson.
-The discussions prompted by working together will naturally allow students to evaluate, analyze, synthesize and apply what they’ve learned when answering questions about the lesson.
+The discussions prompted by working together will naturally allow students to evaluate, analyze, synthesize, and apply what they’ve learned when answering questions about the lesson.
 In turn, your students will be better prepared to use the same evaluation process when taking standardized tests.

 Quick tip: Try one of Classtime’s Collaborative Challenges to create a story around your lesson.
 With a range of challenges like engineering a jungle roller coaster to fighting city pollution, there are many opportunities to integrate cross-curriculum connections either by creating your own questions or choosing from Classtime’s question library.
 These challenges engage students to actively discuss and work together in order to make the challenge succeed.

-4. Utilize data to adapt to your students’ learning process — By analyzing the data of how your students perform during your class, you can adapt your teaching methods to their learning style in order to better prepare them for standardized tests.
+4. Utilize data to adapt to your students’ learning process — By analyzing the data of how your students perform during your class, you can adapt your teaching methods to their learning styles in order to better prepare them for standardized tests.
 Use EdTech tools during your daily lessons to track student progress.
 Then you can analyze the class performance as a whole and deep dive into individual student performance to see who may need more help with a certain subject and pinpoint what teaching methods may work to help them understand the material.

-Pro tip: With Classtime, teachers can export detailed excel sheets of individual student performance to track progress throughout the year.
+Pro tip: With Classtime, teachers can export detailed Excel sheets of individual student performance to track progress throughout the year.
 Classtime Premium also streamlines the grading process by allowing you to set different point values for each question and then Classtime will automatically grade the student answers for you.

 By using EdTech tools, teachers are able to integrate standardized test preparation into the daily curriculum and bridge the gap between the overall goal of the tests and the individual student’s academic goals.
 These are just a few ways to utilize EdTech tools for standardized test prep.